December 23, 2019

 The clash between retail and e-commerce is real.
 Does this mean we are nearing the end of brick-and-mortar?
 Not necessarily so, as physical stores offer benefits that remain untapped for online retailers.
 As the recent Deloitte retail industry report suggests, the convergence of retail and technology is one of the pivots of the industry’s disruption.

-In this context, to win over consumers’ hearts, retailers need to turn to big data consulting services and solutions in order to adopt truly data-first ecommerce strategies.
+In this context, to win over consumers’ hearts, retailers need to turn to business intelligence consulting in order to adopt truly data-first ecommerce strategies.

 Long gone are the days of provider-centric retail where customers were tied to a limited number of local stores and remained loyal to them because of convenience and the lack of choice.
 Today, in the customer-oriented world, running a successful business is impossible without using varied channels to reach and engage consumers.